 Make Body Language Your Superpower.
 7 Storytelling Techniques Used by the Most Inspiring TED Presenters.
 A couple of years ago, as a participant of a master’s program in Denmark, I met a fellow journalist from Chile who gave me a lesson on storytelling that I will never forget.

 I was in class, half-listening to the end of a monotonous PowerPoint presentation on the history of media, when the next presenter on the list—the Chilean journalist—was called to go up to the podium.
 His name was Enrique Núñez, one of the quietest students in the class.
 All I knew about him was that he always sat in the very front row and, unlike the other students, paid the utmost attention to every word that was said.
 As he prepared his notes behind the podium, everyone continued to type away behind their laptop screens.
 What happened next, however, caught everyone by surprise.
-He confidently stepped out from behind the podium and said in a loud and animated voice, “Today, I’m going to tell you the story of a 16-year-old boy with a remarkable talent…” We all waited eagerly.
 A great TED talk: 30 day challenge - Figure.
 Forbes Welcome.
 Thanks for coming to Forbes.

 Please turn off your ad blocker in order to continue.
 To thank you for doing so, we’re happy to present you with an ad-light experience.
 Hi again.
-Looks like you’re still using an ad blocker.
 Making presentations in the TED style.
 TED has earned a lot of attention over the years for many reasons, including the nature and quality of its short-form conference presentations.